4 Practical Ways to Discern the Voice of God

 Similar truths will start to wave flags of victory in conquered parts of our hearts.
 We will begin to remember and recall His faithfulness as He answers prayers and speaks to us through different seasons of our lives.

-2. Discern Through Interact with Others
+2. Discern God's Voice Through Others

 Created in the image of the one true God, we are meant to honor Him in everything we do.
 A huge part of our faith is reflected in the way we treat and serve others.